Maximilien-Hantonne/Bose-Hubbard-Phase-Transition/README.md

 - `include/`: Contains the header files for the project.
   - `hamiltonian.hpp`: Defines the `BH` class representing the Bose-Hubbard Hamiltonian.
   - `neighbours.hpp`: Defines the `Neighbours` class for generating the list of neighbours for different lattice structures.
-  - `operator.hpp`: Defines the `Operator` class for various matrix operations and diagonalization methods.
+  - `operator.hpp`: Defines the `Operator` class for various matrix diagonalization methods.
   - `analysis.hpp`: Defines the `Analysis` class for calculating and saving physical quantities with an exact or a mean field approach.
   - `resource.hpp`: Defines the `Resource` class for utility functions for timing, memory usage and parallelization.